Contents

 On activation of the fire alarm system at the site into a fire condition the switchboard or receptionist at the Tickhill Road or Woodfield park site shall respond as below:

-• if no immediate information is received from the affected area on the emergency telephone, an attempt to contact the affected area should be made to ascertain if the activation is a false alarm or fire situation.
-If no contact can be made with the affected area and no information is received from the affected area on the emergency telephone within 2 minutes, the fire service shall be contacted and requested to attend
+- if no immediate information is received from the affected area on the emergency phone, an attempt to contact the affected area should be made to ascertain if the activation is a false alarm or fire situation.
+If no contact can be made with the affected area and no information is received from the affected area on the emergency phone within 2 minutes, the fire service shall be contacted and requested to attend

 In all cases where the fire alarm system has been activated, complete an incident report.
 Estates may need to attend to reset equipment which has been tripped by the activation of the fire alarm.